top of page

 ABOUT JOHN FREEMAN

-Yoga has helped me improve my posture and hip flexibility, both of which had suffered from too many years sitting at a desk in front of a computer.
+Yoga has helped me improve my posture and hip flexibility, both of which suffered from too many years sitting at a desk in front of a computer.

-In 2019 I did my RYS200+ hours teacher training course in Mysore, India with Yogadarshanam, who are a Yoga Alliance registered school.
+In 2019 I did my RYS200+ hours teacher training in Mysore, India with Yogadarshanam, who are a Yoga Alliance registered school.
 I trained in both Hatha and Ashtanga yoga.
 It was here that I discovered there is much more to yoga than poses with synchronised breathing and that I will always be learning and improving.

 In 2021 I did a 60 hour teacher training course in Yin Yoga with Austin Ince, who is a Yoga Alliance continuing education provider.